QuentinRa/blog.quentinra.dev/tools/jetbrains/phpstorm/remote.md

     * web server url : put your server url here, not your website one

 * select folder project on the server
-* you may or not correct server url here
+* you may or not correct the server URL here
 * ``Settings > Build …, Deployment > Deployment > Options``
 * set ``Upload changed files automatically …`` to ``on … save action`` or `always`.